 MIT Sloan School of Management

 The Wharton School

 University of Pennsylvania

 I study Organization Theory broadly.
 My research interests revolve around how audience perceptions of organizations and individuals influence behavior in markets.
-In particular, I am developing a line of work that looks at how perceptions of success can constrain an organization or individual’s ability to compete in a market.
-I have studied organizations and behavior in industries as diverse as entertainment, sports, and food industries and behavioral health industries.
+In particular, I have developed a line of work that looks at how perceptions of success can constrain an organization or individual’s ability to compete in a market.
+I have studied organizations and behavior in industries as diverse as entertainment, sports, food and behavioral health industries.

 This includes courses on behavior and performance of organizations in markets, networks inside and outside of the firm, business strategy, and behavior of individuals inside the firm.

-I am currently teaching or have taught in the past: Introduction to Organizational Behavior for undergraduates, a PhD course on the Sociology of Strategy, A PhD survey course on Macro OB, the core MBA Corporate Strategy course, and an MBA elective on Corporate and Market Strategy at the Tepper School, Carnegie Mellon University.
+I am currently teaching or have taught in the past: the core MBA Corporate Strategy course, an MBA elective on Corporate and Market Strategy, Introduction to Organizational Behavior for undergraduates, a PhD course on the Sociology of Strategy, and a PhD survey course on Macro OB at the Tepper School, Carnegie Mellon University.